lbryio/spec/index.md

 Verifying a proof of payment is done as follows:

 1. Look up the fee amount and fee address of the claim that the proof is for.
-2. Use the transaction ID from the proof to find the transaction. verify that it spends the correct amount to the correct address.
+2. Use the transaction ID from the proof to find the transaction.
+Verify that it spends the correct amount to the correct address.
 3. Use the public key from the transaction output to verify the signed nonce.

 The protocol is likely to be extended in the future to enable stricter proofs of payment.